-We help companies from the energy from waste and combustion sectors to understand their permit compliance, apply the relevant legislation and implement the correct analytical methods.
+We help companies from the energy from waste and combustion sectors to:

 Following the site survey, our in-house design team discuss your project with the concept team to be able to design a system that meets the needs of your requirements using Best Available Techniques (BAT).